jasonkuhrt/molt/packages/@molt/command/README.md

 ```
 $ binary

-filePath
+1/2  filePath
      ❯ ./a/b/c.yaml

-to
+2/2  to
      ❯ jsonn
      Invalid value: Value is not a member of the enum.
      ❯ json
 ```

-As you can see, while functional, the developer experience here is bad.
 This area of Molt Command [will improve](https://github.com/jasonkuhrt/molt/issues/9).

 ### Line Arguments